 - Explore the Great Smoky Mountains National Park: The National Park offers a treasure trove of free activities!
 Hike scenic trails, have a picnic lunch by a cascading waterfall, or go wildlife watching.
 There’s a reason it’s one of the most visited National Parks in the U.S.

 - Consider Alternative Cabin Rentals: Look beyond the standard cabin rentals and explore unique options like staying in a yurt or a cottage.
-These can be more budget-friendly alternatives while still providing a comfortable and cozy Gatlinburg experience.
+These can be more budget-friendly alternatives while providing a comfortable and cozy Gatlinburg experience.

 Frequently Asked Questions